gearglow/ReptiliaWithATwist/The List.md

 "True, true.
 Well, let's get to it!"

 Luna and Hermione both shifted to their animagus forms.
 Luna was a raven, whom Lily had named Hecate, and Hermione was a burrowing owl, whom Lily named Athena.
 (James was banned from naming the girls' forms, as his suggestions were unilaterally childish.
-"Stilts and Beaky, James?
-Honestly.
-No.") Elysia joined them as Nemesis, her peregrine falcon form, and Robbie shifted into a magpie.
+"Stilts and Beaky, James? _Honestly!_ No.") Elysia joined them as Nemesis, her peregrine falcon form, and Robbie shifted into a magpie.
 Each grabbed a pre-carved runestone in their claws and took off for a corner of the property, settled their runestones into place, and met back at the farmhouse a scant few minutes later.

 Hermione performed the ritual, making Elysia the Secret Keeper.
 She then promptly told the others the secret, and they trooped back into the closet and into the trunk-flat.